smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 Trello offers an oauth-based API capable of managing boards, lists, cards, and card comments.
 There are no documented limits to the number of boards, board members, or lists.
 Similar to GitHub and GitLab, users would be required to sign up for Trello and link their Trello account to the Developer Portal.
 Members added to a Trello board via API would likely receive an email from Trello with a direct link to the board, along with other Trello-specific emails.

 ### Open-source Forum Software
-There are various open-source forum (or forum-like) solutions which we could host such as NodeBB, phpBB, myBB, Discourse, etc, but in my investigation I was only able to find one (Discourse) which offers a comprehensive, documented API.
-These out-of-the-box generic solutions contain many features which we would likely never use (read: overcomplicated; technical debt), are mostly built upon older technology stacks (PHP, MySQL, Apache) than the rest of SDL's infrastructure, and would likely require heavy customization to achieve seamless integration into the Developer Portal.
+There are various open-source forum (or forum-like) solutions which the Developer Portal could host such as NodeBB, phpBB, myBB, Discourse, etc, but when investigating there was only one (Discourse) which offers a comprehensive, documented API.
+These out-of-the-box generic solutions contain many features which would likely never be used (read: overcomplicated; technical debt), are mostly built upon older technology stacks (PHP, MySQL, Apache) than the rest of SDL's infrastructure, and would likely require heavy customization to achieve seamless integration into the Developer Portal.

 [catalog-of-apps]: ../assets/proposals/NNNN-developer-oem-communication/catalog-of-apps.jpg
 [catalog-of-oems]: ../assets/proposals/NNNN-developer-oem-communication/catalog-of-oems.jpg